Financial Markets Program

 - the compulsory Financial Markets Core Module and

-- at least one of the five specialist modules.
+- at least one of the four specialist modules.
 Choose from:

-Assessment consists of online activities, multiple choice exam and skills assessment for each module in the program.
+Assessment consists of an assignment and skills assessment for each module in the program.

 Depending on the focus of your job and your firm’s compliance requirements, you can choose to enrol in an Advising, Dealing, or Operations stream.
 Your assessment is then customised to reflect the different focus of these roles.